 Keeping up with the latest smartphone news can be a full-time occupation.
-As more and more – and more and more powerful – camera phones are being released, there are bigger and bolder smartphone rumors about new handsets and the new tricks they'll possess.
+As more and more – not to mention more and more powerful – camera phones are being released, there are bigger and bolder smartphone rumors about new handsets and the new tricks that they will possess.

 The camera phone industry has completely transformed in the last few years, and in turn it has also transformed the traditional camera industry.
-Not only does everyone with a phone now have a camera in their pocket, but they also have multiple lenses / focal lengths and more megapixels than even the latest mirrorless and DSLR cameras.
+Not only does everyone with a phone now also have a camera in their pocket, but they also have multiple lenses / focal lengths and more megapixels than even the latest mirrorless and DSLR cameras do.

-• Best camera phone: the ultimate smartphone shooters in 2019
+• Best camera phone: which is the best smartphone for photography?

-Phones are about to break the 100MP barrier, giving them more resolution than everything except the most expensive medium format cameras.
-They'll soon be breaking the 6K video threshold, too, making them arguably the ultimate imaging machines – and increasingly viable options for vlogging and cinematography.
+With the release of the Xiaomi Mi Note 10, phones have broken the 100MP barrier – giving them more resolution than everything except the most expensive medium format cameras.
+And with the Samsung Galaxy S20+ also breaking the 8K video threshold, they will arguably become the ultimate imaging machines – and increasingly viable options for vlogging and cinematography.

 We're also at the dawn of the 5G network era, which will transform the way both images and information are shared.
 There has never been a more exciting, yet more overwhelming, time to see what's happening in the smartphone world.
 So here are all the latest camera phone rumors, reports and rumblings along with our thoughts on what's in store…